How is lack of Teachers in Govt Schools impacting Student’s Learning Outcomes

-As per the Right to Education Act, 2009, there should be one teacher for every 30 students.
-It is unfortunate however that as many as 18% positions of teachers in government run primary schools and 15% in secondary schools are vacant nationwide, according to data tabled in the Lok Sabha by the human resources development minister on December 5, 2016.
+As per the Right to Education Act, of 2009, there should be one teacher for every 30 students.
+It is unfortunate however that as many as 18% positions of teachers in government-run primary schools.
+15% positions in secondary schools are vacant nationwide.
+According to data tabled in the Lok Sabha by the human resources development minister on December 5, 2016.
 About 9,00,000 elementary school teaching positions and 100,000 in secondary schools – put together a million are vacant.

 They hire Guest teachers for a year and by the time they get to understand the needs of their students and the time for them to become permanent, it’s time for them to leave and fresh staff to arrive.
-It is obvious that given this situation, a guest teacher will never be able to connect with the students and hence will have very limited role to play in helping them improve upon their learning.
+It is obvious that given this situation, a guest teacher will never be able to connect with the students and hence will have a very limited role to play in helping them improve upon their learning.